Swaminarayan: Shikshapatri

-sa śrīkṛṣṇaḥ parambrahma bhagavān puruṣōttamaḥ ǀ

-upāsya iṣṭadēvō naḥ sarvāvirbhāvakāraṇam ǁ 108 ǁ

-Translation: The Lord, Shri Krishna is the greatest entity.
-I admire Him the most.
-He is the cause of all incarnations and is thus truly worthy to be worshiped.

 Vachanamrut

 The Vachanamrut (IAST: Vacanāmṛta, lit. "immortalising ambrosia in the form of words") is a sacred Hindu text consisting of 273 religious discourses delivered by Swaminarayan from 1819 to 1829 CE and is considered the principal theological text within the Swaminarayan Sampradaya.
 Compiled by four of his senior disciples, Swaminarayan edited and approved the scripture.
 As followers believe Swaminarayan to be Parabrahman, or God, the Vachanamrut is considered a direct revelation from God and thus the most precise interpretation of the Upanishads, Bhagavad Gita, and other important Hindu scriptures.
 This scripture is read by followers regularly and discourses are conducted daily in Swaminarayan temples around the world.

 Satsangi Jeevan

 Satsangi Jeevan is the authorised biography of Swaminarayan.
 The book contains information on the life and teachings of Swaminarayan.
 It is written by Shatanand Swami and completed in Vikram Samvat 1885.
 Swaminarayan decided to make Gadhada his permanent residence on the insistence of Dada Khachar and his sisters.
 Swaminarayan instructed Shatanand Swami to write a book on his life and pastimes.

 To enable Shatanand Swami to write from His childhood, Swaminarayan had blessed Shatanand Swami with Sanjay Drishti - special power to see the entire past right from His childhood.

 Once written by Shatanand Swami, this book was verified and authenticated by Swaminarayan.
 He was much pleased to read the book.
 Swaminarayan then asked his disciples to do Katha of Satsangi Jeevan.